Luos-io/Documentation/src/pages/tools/pyluos.md

 #### Configuring USB transfer sizes and latency timer

-Some devices may not work properly with the default USB transfer sizes and latency timer for COM ports on Windows.
-These parameters can be set to lower values in order to use your device properly while connected to your computer from a [Gate](./gate.md).
+Some devices may not work correctly with the default USB transfer sizes and latency timer for COM ports on Windows.
+These parameters can be set to lower values in order to use your device correctly while connected to your computer from a [gate](./gate.md).

-**USB Transfer Sizes**: Default value is 4096 Bytes, however if you have issues to use your connected device, you should try the minimum possible values both for `Receive` and `Transmit`.
+**USB Transfer Sizes**: The default value is 4096 Bytes; however if you have issues using your connected device, you should try the minimum possible values both for `Receive` and `Transmit`.

-**Latency Timer**: Default value is 16 msec, but you can rise lower it to the minimal value of 1 msec.
+**Latency Timer**: The default value is 16 msec, but you can rise lower it to the minimal value of 1 msec.

-To access to these parameters, open the Device Manager in Windows, and right-click on the *USB Serial Port (COMX)* where your device is connected, then click on *Properties*.
+To access to these parameters, open the Device Manager in Windows, right-click on the *USB Serial Port (COMX)* where your device is connected, and click on *Properties*.

 ![](../../_assets/img/device-manager.png)